-In RestockPro, whenever you create an order, set lead times, or select your store's Restock Model, there are 3 options: direct, cross dock and local.
+In RestockPro, whenever you create an order, set lead times, or select your store's Restock Model, there are two options: direct and local.
 Here's how to decide which you should use.

 Use direct when: